pragma-/Plang/README.md

 You may use regular expressions on strings with the `~=` operator.

 ## JSON compatibility
-An Array constructor is something like `[1,2,"red","green"]`.
-A Map constructor is something like `{'name': Bob, 'age': 32}`.
+An Array constructor is something like `["red",2,3.1459,null]`.
+A Map constructor is something like `{"name": Bob, "age": 32}`.
 These are 100% compatible with JSON.

-You can use the Array() and Map() type conversion functions to convert a String containing an Array constructor or a Map constructor to an Array or a Map object.
+The String() type conversion function can be used to convert Arrays and Maps to Strings for external storage or transmission.

-Inversely, you can use the String() type conversion function to convert Arrays and Maps to Strings.
+The Array() and Map() type conversion functions can be used to convert a String containing an Array constructor or a Map constructor back to an Array or a Map object.

 See [examples/json.pl](examples/json.pl) for more details.